machengim/square/doc/api.md

-<center><h2>API Rules</h2></center>
+API Rules
+===

 Use `withCredential` with requests, so jwt token can be sent with all methods for authentication.

-This case is described as "token" in the form below.
-Admin, message and search functions are waiting in the roadmap.
+ Admin, message and search functionalities are waiting in the roadmap.

 GET method
 ---